rohanthewiz/go_notes/README.md

 ##Getting Setup

 ###Go Workspace Setup Tip
 The environment variable *GOPATH* must point to your Go project workspace.
-Google how to do that for your operating system.
+Google 'environment variable set Windows', for example, to do that for your operating system.
 Your can check your current GOPATH by running the following command
 ```
 go env